Steamcord/steamcord-docs/src/api/index.md

 API tokens for any organization can be generated in the [API tokens section](https://steamcord.io/dashboard/tokens) of the dashboard.
-For security reasons, you cannot view your API token once it is initially created.
+For security reasons, you cannot view your API token after it is initially created.
 For this reason, be sure to give your token a descriptive name.
-API tokens have no expiration, but can be revoked at any time.
+API tokens have no expiration and can be revoked at any time.

 The Steamcord API uses a bearer authentication scheme.
 When making a request, pass your API token in the `Authorization` header.